dotnet/docs/docs/architecture/cloud-native/front-end-communication.md

 Available as a NuGet package, it targets NET Standard 2.0, making it compatible with both .NET Core 2.0+ and the .NET Framework 4.6.1+ runtimes.
 However, Ocelot integrates with anything that speaks HTTP and runs on the platforms which .NET Core supports: Linux, macOS, and Windows.
 It can be hosted in Azure and other public clouds.

 Its primary functionality is to forward incoming HTTP requests to downstream services.
-But, it also supports a variety of configurable gateway capabilities as shown in Figure 4-7:
+But, it also supports a variety of configurable gateway capabilities, shown in Figure 4-7.

 ![Ocelot Features](media/ocelot-features.png)
 **Figure 4-7**.
 Ocelot Features

-Each Ocelot gateway instance includes a simple JSON configuration file that specifies the upstream and downstream addresses and configurable features as shown in Figure 4-8:
+Each Ocelot gateway instance includes a simple JSON configuration file that specifies the upstream and downstream addresses and configurable features, shown in Figure 4-8.

 ![Basic Ocelot implementation](media/basic-ocelot-implementation.png)

 **Figure 4-8**.
 Basic Ocelot implementation

 In Figure 4-8, the client sends an HTTP request to the Ocelot gateway.
 Once received, Ocelot manipulates the HttpRequest object into a state specified by its configuration.
 At the end of pipeline, Ocelot creates a new HttpRequestMessage that is passed to the downstream service.
 In reverse, Ocelot receives the HTTP response and sends it back to the client.